heuperman/Brainbox/README.md

 # Brainbox
 *A place to store your knowledge.
 Give your poor brain a rest, let Brainbox do the heavy lifting.*

-Brainbox is a simple notes app aimed at allowing users to easily store their acquired knowledge on their phone.
+Brainbox is a simple Progressive Web App for taking notes, allowing users to easily store acquired knowledge on their phone.

+## Try it out
+Visit [Brainbox](https://heuperman.github.io/Brainbox/) and start taking notes.

+If you are visiting the site on a mobile phone you will be prompted to add the app to your home screen, so you can access it as easily as you would a native app.

+Brainbox is intended for mobile use and as such may look somewhat odd on desktop.

+Be aware that your notes are saved in local storage and could be lost if you clear your browsing data.

+## Making changes
+1. Clone the project: `git clone https://github.com/heuperman/Brainbox.git`
+2. Edit away!
+Simply open index.html in your browser and refresh the page to see your changes.

+## Project goals
+My goals for this project are to get a basic understanding of PWAs and service workers as well as making a no frills app that would allow me to take notes on the go with minimal complexity.

 ## User Stories
 As a user
-So that I can get information
+So I can get information
 I want to see a note

 As a user